neeilan/flowchart/README.md

     </div>

-Unless an element or a parent element is specified as `.fc-card`, neither that element nor it's children will not be affected.
+Unless an element or a parent element is specified as `.fc-card`, neither that element nor it's children will be affected.
 Here is another example of a view:

     <div class= "fc-card" id="CY">